 To understand the insurance landscape for long-term prophylactic therapies for HAE, we reviewed publicly-available representative coverage policies for Cinryze and Haegarda from the Centers for Medicare and Medicaid Services (CMS), California Department of Health Care Services (DHCS), and from regional and national commercial insurers (Aetna, Anthem, Cigna, UnitedHealthcare [UHC], and Health Net).
 We also surveyed Blue Shield of California (BSCA) but were unable to locate a policy.
-At the time the Draft Evidence Report was published, we were unable to survey policies pertaining to lanadelumab and Ruconest for long-term prophylaxis, as the FDA had yet to issue a decision on these therapies.
+At the time the revised Evidence Report was published, we were unable to locate publiclyavailable utilization management policies for lanadelumab, which was recently approved by the FDA.
+UHC's HAE policy specifies that lanadelumab can be obtained under a member's pharmacy benefit, but we were unable to locate a specific, corresponding utilization management policy.53 As such, the following summaries refer only to Cinryze and Haegarda unless otherwise noted.
 We did not survey policies for periprocedural prophylaxis or acute treatment of HAE attacks.

 We were unable to locate National Coverage Determinations (NCDs) or Local Coverage Determinations (LCDs) for any of the long-term prophylactic therapies.
-The policy from the California DHCS pertaining to Medi-Cal notes that C1-INHs are covered.
+The policy from the California DHCS pertaining to Medi-Cal notes that C1-INHs are covered.54

 All private payers require a confirmed diagnosis of HAE and most require that a patient experience a minimum number of attacks per month.
 Aetna specifies that the patient must have a history of at least one attack per month, whereas Cigna notes that the patient must have at least two attacks per month.
-Health Net states that the patient must experience more than one severe event per month, or be disabled for more than five days per month, or have a history of previous airway compromise.
-Anthem's policy is broader and stipulates that the patient must have a history of moderate or severe attacks, but it does not specify the number of attacks.
+55,56 Health Net states that the patient must experience more than one severe event per month, or be disabled for more than five days per month, or have a history of previous airway compromise.57 Anthem's policy is broader and stipulates that the patient must have a history of moderate or severe attacks, but it does not specify the number of attacks.58

 Prior authorization requirements and quantity limits were universal across private payers.
 Most payers also listed similar step therapy requirements in their utilization management policies, with Aetna and UHC being the only payers with slight differences.
-Aetna's policy requires that patients first attempt a treatment in the 17 alpha-alkylated androgen class (e.g., danazol and stanozolol) or antifibrinolytics (e.g., aminocaproic acid and tranexamic acid), and if these treatments are ineffective, not tolerated, or contraindicated, then the patient must attempt treatment with Haegarda before Cinryze.
-UHC allows patients to access Haegarda without step therapy, but requires that a patient attempt treatment with a therapy in the 17 alpha-alkylated androgen class or antifibrinolytics before trying Cinryze.
-Anthem, Cigna, and Health Net listed comparable step therapy requirements for Cinryze and/or Haegarda, with patients being required to first attempt treatment with a therapy in the 17 alpha-alkylated androgen class or antifibrinolytics unless contraindicated.47-49 Aetna, Cigna, and UHC stated that Cinryze, Haegarda, and other C1-INHs for prophylaxis may not be used concomitantly.46-48,50
+Aetna's policy requires that patients first attempt a treatment in the 17 alpha-alkylated androgen class (e.g., danazol and stanozolol) or antifibrinolytics (e.g., aminocaproic acid and tranexamic acid), and if these treatments are ineffective, not tolerated, or contraindicated, then the patient must attempt treatment with Haegarda before Cinryze.55 UHC allows patients to access both Cinryze and Haegarda without step therapy.
+53,59,60 Anthem, Cigna, and Health Net listed comparable step therapy requirements for Cinryze and/or Haegarda, with patients being required to first attempt treatment with a therapy in the 17 alpha-alkylated androgen class or antifibrinolytics unless contraindicated.
+56-58 Aetna and

+Cigna stated that Cinryze, Haegarda, and other C1-INHs for prophylaxis may not be used concomitantly.
+UHC further specified that Cinryze not be used concomitantly with lanadelumab.53,55-57

-A majority of the commercial payers included in our search cover Cinyrze and Haegarda for long-term prophylaxis at the highest available formulary tier.
+A majority of the commercial payers included in our search cover Cinryze and Haegarda for longterm prophylaxis at the highest available formulary tier.
 Aetna covers both therapies, but categorizes Cinryze as a non-preferred specialty drug and Haegarda as a preferred specialty drug.
-Anthem covers both Cinryze and Haegarda, with both classified as non-preferred specialty drugs.
-Cigna does not cover Cinryze, but covers Haegarda as a non-preferred drug.
-Cinryze is excluded from UHC's formulary, but Haegarda is covered as a "mid-range cost option" on the second out of three tiers.
-Neither Cinryze nor Haegarda were listed on Health Net's California 3-Tier with Specialty Drug List.
+61 Anthem covers both Cinryze and Haegarda, with both classified as non-preferred specialty drugs.62 Cigna does not cover Cinryze, but covers Haegarda as a non-preferred drug.63 Cinryze is excluded from UHC's formulary, but Haegarda is covered as a "mid-range cost option" on the second out of three tiers.
+60 Neither Cinryze nor Haegarda were listed on Health Net's California 3-Tier with Specialty Drug List.64